Michael A. Taylor Player Props: Twins vs. Astros

-The Minnesota Twins and Michael A. Taylor (.212 slugging percentage over his past 10 games, including one homer), battle starter J.P.
-France and the Houston Astros at Minute Maid Park, Monday at 4:10 PM ET.
+The Minnesota Twins, including Michael A. Taylor (.139 on-base percentage in past 10 games, 113 points below season-long percentage), take on starting pitcher Brandon Bielak and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Blue Jays.
+In his most recent game he had a one-hit showing (1-for-3) against the Astros.

 Michael A. Taylor Game Info & Props vs. the Astros